allpix-squared/allpix-squared/src/modules/ProjectionPropagation/README.md

 Lorentz drift in a magnetic field is not supported.
 Hence, in order to use this module with a magnetic field present, the parameter `ignore_magnetic_field` can be set.

+If a doping profile has been added, the charge carrier lifetime is simulated using the Shockley-Read-Hall [@fossum-lee] [@fossum] and Auger recombination models [@haug].
+In each step, the doping-dependent charge carrier lifetime is determined, from which a survival probability is calculated.

 ### Parameters
 * `temperature`: Temperature in the sensitive device, used to estimate the diffusion constant and therefore the width of the diffusion distribution.
 * `charge_per_step`: Maximum number of electrons placed for which the randomized diffusion is calculated together, i.e. they are placed at the same position.
 Defaults to 10.